Two Influence Maximization Games on Graphs Made Temporal: Introduction

 From a broader perspective, analyzing games played on graphs from a game-theoretic perspective is an intensively researched topic; recent examples include Schelling games \cite{ChauhanLM18,DBLP:conf/ijcai/ElkindGISV19}, $b$-matching games~\cite{DBLP:conf/ijcai/KumabeM20}, or network creation games~\cite{DBLP:conf/ijcai/Echzell0LM20}.

 As mentioned before, we know of basically no work systematically studying graph games in a temporal setting.
 The only exception we are aware of is in the context of pursuit-evasion games: \citet{erlebach} studied the pursuit-evasion game of cops and robbers on some specific temporal graphs, namely so-called edge-periodic graphs.
-Also different from our studies, their focus was on computing winning strategies for the players. \citet{DBLP:conf/mfcs/MorawietzRW20} and \citet{DBLP:journals/corr/abs-2104-08616} extended this study, also answering an open question of \citet{erlebach}.
+Also different from our studies, their focus was on computing winning strategies for the players. \citet{DBLP:conf/mfcs/MorawietzRW20} and \citet{MW21} extended this study, also answering an open question of \citet{erlebach}.

 \paragraph{Our contributions.} We put forward the study of game-theoretic models on \emph{temporal} graphs.
 We do so by generalizing two well-studied (static) graph games to temporal graphs, namely competitive diffusion games and Voronoi games.
-For the two resulting temporal graph games we analyze the (constructive) existence of Nash equilibria on different temporal graph classes, focusing on different types of temporal paths and cycles (see \Cref{fi:ov} for an overview of our results).
-We observe that, in contrast to the static case where both games are equivalent and a Nash equilibrium is guaranteed to exist~\cite{roshan}, the games exhibit far more complex dynamics and a quite different behavior on temporal paths and cycles.
-Our main results are two proofs of guaranteed existence of Nash equilibria, namely in temporal diffusion games on so-called monotonically growing temporal cycles, and in temporal Voronoi games on so-called monotonically growing temporal paths.
-One conclusion from our work is that temporal Voronoi games seem to be more elusive to a full understanding of fundamental properties than temporal competitive diffusion games.
-Correspondingly, \Cref{fi:ov} presents a concrete open question for Voronoi games where we already have an answer for competitive diffusion games.
+For the two resulting temporal graph games we analyze the (constructive) existence of Nash equilibria on different temporal graph classes, focusing on different types of temporal paths, trees, and cycles (see \Cref{fi:ov} for an overview of our results).
+We observe that, in contrast to the static case where both games are equivalent and a Nash equilibrium is guaranteed to exist~\cite{roshan}, the games exhibit far more complex dynamics and a quite different behavior on temporal trees and cycles.
+Our main results are two involved proofs of guaranteed existence of Nash equilibria, namely in temporal diffusion games and temporal Voronoi games on so-called monotonically growing temporal cycles.
+On a high level, one conclusion from our work is that temporal Voronoi games seem to exhibit a more intricate behavior than temporal diffusion games.